timothyasprec/intermediate_git/README.md

 # git log

-Please fork and checkout <repo>
+Please fork and checkout [this repo](https://github.com/werner33/Sonnet).

 One thing to note, is that we can just as well use Git to collaborate on an essay as on a website.
-This repo is a poem from.
-Let's take a look at the commits that have been made unitl this point.
+This repo is a poem from William Shakespeare.
+Let's take a look at the commits that have been made until this point.
 We can do this by typing `git log` on the command line.

  Git log will reveal a scrollable list of all previous commits, including their time, date and author.
 When you are done looking at the commits, feel free to press `q` to exit the log.

- The log keeps track of all committed changes, noting who and when they were committed.
+ The log keeps track of all committed changes, noting by whom and when they were committed.

 # git reflog

 As we work on an assignment, we may find ourselves sometimes thinking 'Where am I?
 How did I get here?'
 Or we realize we made a change that we really don't want to add to the codebase.
 For this we don't care so much about `git log` but rather `git reflog`.
-The reflog is a record of where we *personally* have been.
+The reflog is a record of where we *personally* have been in a particular project.

-We haven't done anything yet, but let's go head and check out the reflog.
+We haven't done much yet, but let's go head and check out the reflog.
 In the terminal type `git reflog`.

 We don't have much to see here yet, but we'll see that this reflog grows as we work through the class.